by Burbie52, HSM team writer

 Well, it is finally here, and our questions are answered.

 Ever since I’ve been around this virtual reality, people in Home have been clamoring for more entertainment choices.
 When Loot came out with their Sunset Yacht, Hollywood Hills and Space Station, they were huge hits.
 Many people loved the idea of having friends over to watch a movie.
-The very idea that I can sit in a space in Home and watch old TV shows, a movie or NASA events with friends that live hundreds or even thousands of miles away is mind-boggling to me.
+The very idea that I can sit in a space in Home and watch on my Iptv service subscription, old TV shows, a movie or NASA events with friends that live hundreds or even thousands of miles away is mind-boggling to me.
 I love that.

 When they added the RadioIO, it changed the whole scenario.
 Having the ability to play high-quality music in Home without burning out your right index finger with an R2 button is fantastic.
 The variety they offer is huge and covers every like or dislike – they even have Big Band music!
 This was an enormous step forward in adding entertainment value to the two personal estates that they offered us with the EOD installed.

 The only drawback was that you could only have eleven people there if you wanted to throw a movie party or music get together.
 The twelve-person cap on personal spaces can create a big hurdle when you are wanting to entertain friends.
 Who do you pick to come to a party?
 Who do you leave out?
 It is hard, especially if you have a full friends list.

 It has been confirmed now that there will be two different devices used to recreate the functions that the built-in EOD has in our estates